snonux/timr/README.md

 *   `timr start`: Starts the timer.
 If the timer was previously stopped, it will resume from where it left off.
 *   `timr stop` or `timr pause`: Stops or pauses the timer.
 The elapsed time will be saved.
 *   `timr status`: Shows the current status of the timer (running or stopped) and the total elapsed time.
+*   `timr status raw`: Shows the current elapsed time in seconds, in a raw format.
+*   `timr status rawm`: Shows the current elapsed time in minutes, in a raw format.
 *   `timr reset`: Resets the timer.
 This will set the elapsed time to zero.
 *   `timr live`: Shows a live, full-screen timer with keyboard controls (q: quit, s: start/stop, r: reset).